 How about this Blue and White Asymmetrical Vintage Platter Wall?

-These vintage platters over our mantel really showcase the Stardew blue walls now in our sitting room.
+These vintage platters over our mantel showcase Sherwin Williams Stardew walls now in our sitting room.

 I still have a lot of decorating to do in the kitchen, sitting room, and living room, which I’ll be sharing right here as we move along.
 It’s just not quite ready for prime time just yet…

 I hope you’ll join me in following along!